altanner/graphical-data-apps/site-build/content/posts/04charts.md

 ```
 (Note that the `color` argument is spelled in International English!)
 Save, and notice the changes.

+Currently, there is an issue with our chart which is making it unclear.
+Because we are handing the entire dataframe to `px.scatter` XXXXXXX

 ## Exercise: building a better visualisation
 {{< admonition type="question" title="Exercise 2: better visuals" open=true >}}
 So far, we have a chart which expresses three things: the life expectancy, GDP and continent of the countries in our dataset.
 In this exercise, we are adding arguments to `px.scatter()`, to include further data.
 (Here, when we say "assign", it means to use the equals sign to "put something into" a variable; for example `dog="fido"` is assigning the string `"fido"` to a variable called `dog`.)